 - Establish a routine as quickly as possible.
 The fuller your days are, the less time you have to feel sad or lonely.

-- Check out Loyola's Student Activities, ALANA Student Services, the Women's Center, or Spectrum to learn about organizations and clubs that are here to offer support and help students from various backgrounds get connected.
+- Check out Loyola's Student Engagement, ALANA Student Services, the Women's Center, Spectrum, or Center for Community Service and Justice (CCSJ) to learn about organizations and clubs that are here to offer support and help students from various backgrounds get connected.

 - Stay in touch with friends and family from home - make sure they know how you are doing and what they can do to support you.